 By post, to: Permit Receipt Centre, Natural Resources Wales, 29 Newport Road, Cambria House, Cardiff, CF24 0TP

-If you know you want to spray during spring and summer, we ask that you submit your application the winter before.
+If you know you want to use herbicide during spring and summer, we ask that you submit your application the winter before.
 We receive low numbers of applications during winter.
 This means we can then process your agreement more quickly, and in plenty of time for you to start spraying.

 Information on the potential impact upon Honey Bees from herbicides, can be found in the Code of Practice for Using Plant Protection Products.
 The Code states that you should inform beekeepers or the local spray liaison officer, 48 hours before applying pesticides at times of year when bees are at risk or if a particular pesticide specifically harms bees.
 This gives beekeepers time to take any necessary precautions.